luiscielak/EmpathyTotems/emto-doc/partials/product.md

 **Purpose**

-To display the struggle of every-day people when trying to focus and communicate in a working environment.
+Display the struggle of every-day people when trying to focus and communicate in a working environment.
 People surrounded by distractions and poor means of non-verbal communication are a cause of friction for the every-day working Joe.

 **Environment**